ContentSquare/chproxy/README.md

 ## How to install

-Chproxy is written in Go programming language and the easiest way to install it is:
+Chproxy is written in [Go](https://golang.org/).
+The easiest way to install it from sources is:

 ```
 go get -u github.com/Vertamedia/chproxy
 ```

-If you don't have Go installed on your system - follow this guide https://golang.org/doc/install
+If you don't have Go installed on your system - follow [this guide](https://golang.org/doc/install)

 ## Why it was created